 What information do I need to give to the ATO?

-Before you phone the ATO on 13 10 20, try to collect the following information:
+If you wish to report your employer to the ATO, before you phone the ATO on 13 10 20, try to collect the following information:

 - Your tax file number